koss-null/FuncFrog/README.md

 ### Does it stable?

 In short: not yet.
-But(!) for each release I do manual testing of everything I have touched since the previous release and also I have a nice pack of unit-tests.
+But(!) for each release I do manual testing for everything I have touched since the previous release and also I have a nice growing set of unit-tests.
 So I beleve it is stable enough to use in your pet projects.
 I will provide some more convincing quality guarantees and benchmarks with `v1.0.0` release.

 ### To be done functions (the names are not settled yet):